 No matter the position you are taking, the point is that you can do all that on Plus500.
 Currently, there are 11 different cryptocurrencies tradable as CFDs on the platform.
 These currencies include Bitcoin CFD, Ethereum CFD, Ethereum/Bitcoin CFD, Cardano CFD, and Litecoin CFD.

 One of the amazing features of trading these cryptocurrency CFDs on Plus500 is that you will gain more insights into those coins.
-For example, on the trading interface, you will find important information, such as the current market charts of the coins, the history or background information of the coins, as well as the sentiment analysis.
+For example, on the trading interface, you will find important information, such as the current market charts of the coins, the history or background information of the coins, as well as sentiment analysis.

 The sentiment analysis is rated over a hundred and is a combination of the different feelings and reactions of the traders.
-If the sentiments lean more to the green side, it means that the crypto CFD is worth investing in.
+If the sentiments lean more toward the green side, it means that the crypto CFD is worth investing in.
 Otherwise, consider staying off for a while until the general opinion is bullish.

 Other Plus500 trading options

 Offering CFDs for cryptocurrencies and other financial markets is what Plus500 does the best.
 Yet, that doesn’t mean that the broker doesn’t have lots of other financial instruments to offer.